 Celebrate Neurodiversity!
 Autism Child Care and Resource Center is founded on forward-thinking, inclusive principles.
-We are attempting to open doors to a small group of children (3-6) in summer 2018.
-We will be offering a full range of services once open in summer 2019 and will accommodate 8+ children.
+We are attempting to open doors to a small group of children (3-6) in summer 2019.
+We will be offering a wide range of services once open for children, parents, and adults on the spectrum.

 Celebrate Neurodiversity! will be the only daycare in Wisconsin which exclusively operates for children on the spectrum and other developmental delays.
 Not only will the center have autism-friendly utilities such as a sensory room, trampoline, and soft, non-fluorescent lighting, but we will provide learning and creativity activities such as: